 HOW LIMBER: GLI’s multi-link rear set-up is harmonized with higher spring rates and stiffer dampers, stemming float and nose dive and improving wheel placement accuracy.
 And yet broken pavement is absorbed in civilized fashion.

 Select Sport Drive Mode or set Sport Steer effort in Custom.
 Grab that beefy D-shaped, contrast red web stitched leather helm.
 The variable ratio steering firms up naturally without excessive weighting.
-Hankook 3-season performance tires tramsmit high grip.
+Hankook 3-season performance tires transmit high grip.
 On the track, the XDS e-clutch front differential cuts out torque fidget making for improved understeer avoidance.

 Larger than GTI 13″-inch vented front rotors are donated by the Golf R. While rear dics are solid, a solid pedal requires a bit more foot stabbing, but without notable fade.